Andrea Jin

 Andrea Jin (born 5 January 1996) is a Canadian comedian.
 She is best known for her 2021 comedy album Grandma's Girl, for which she won the 2022 Juno Award for Comedy Album of the Year.

 Jin was born in China, and lived there until around age 10 when she moved to the Vancouver area.
 She attended Western University, but left before receiving a degree.
 She now resides in Los Angeles.

-Jin, together with Jonnie Park, hosts The Baby Goat Podcast, a YouTube-based interview and commentary series launched in 2025.
-The podcast features candid conversations about hot jobs, cheating and the ridiculous amount of money spent on the podcast table.